rossgk2/sign-doc-reuploader/README.md

 # sign-doc-reuploader

-This is a "migration tool" that copies selected documents from a specified commercial Adobe Sign account to a specified FedRAMP Adobe Sign account.
+This is a "migration tool" that copies selected documents between Adobe Sign accounts.
+Both the "source" and "destination" accounts may either be a commercial Adobe Sign account or a FedRAMP Adobe Sign account.
 The most common use case is the copying of *all* documents over from a commercial account to a FedRAMP account.

 This tool is currently in beta.
 Please open an issue for any bugs you find.

 ## Instructions for use

-### Setup: commercial account
+### Setup: source account

 1. Log-in to Sign and click on the "Account" tab.
-2. Search for "Access Tokens" in the left search bar and click on "Access Tokens".
+2. Search for "API Applications" in the left search bar and then click on "API Applications".
-3. Click the plus sign to create an access token, and give it a name such as "migration-tool-access-token".
+3. Click the plus sign to create an API Application.
+Give it a name and display name.
+4. Click on the row that coorresponds to the API Application and then click "Configure OAuth for Application".
-4. Check the box next to `library_read` when creating the token.
+5. Check the box next to `library_read` and then "Save".
-5. After you've created the token, click on it, then click "Integration Key", and copy the long randomly generated string.
-You will need this "commercial integration key" later when running the migration tool.
+6. Again click on the row that coorresponds to the API Application, click "View/Edit", and then make note of the client ID and client secret.

-### Setup: FedRAMP account
+### Setup: destination account

 First, log in to your FedRAMP account to ensure that you can indeed log in.
 After the migration process executes, it's necessary to log into the FedRAMP account to check that documents were correctly migrated.